How to Select the Right Solar Racking System for Any Roof

 Ballasted Racking

-Ballasted racking is the go-to solution for large, flat commercial roofs where thousands of roof penetrations would be impractical.
+Ballasted racking is commonly used on large, flat commercial roofs because it avoids roof penetrations.
 These systems use weighted trays to secure the array.
 The design of these systems is a careful balance—enough weight to resist wind uplift, but not so much as to exceed the roof’s load capacity.
-On commercial projects, planning for a solar array may coincide with plans for a backup power source, such as a standby generator and its associated transfer switch for generator, making a non-penetrating system even more attractive to preserve the roof membrane.
+On commercial projects, planning for a solar array may coincide with plans for a backup power source, such as a standby generator and its associated transfer switch for generator, making a non-penetrating system an attractive option when roof penetrations would complicate membrane warranties or roof repairs.

 Ensure secure and lasting installations.
 Learn more about solar mounting hardware.